Summary

 For instance, if you’re experiencing back pain, you might receive guidance on good posture.
 Physiotherapists are responsible for educating you to avoid actions that involve awkward twisting, excessive stretching, or prolonged standing.

-2/ Mobility and Physical activity
+2/ Mobility and Physical Activity

 Physiotherapists recommend movement and exercises to gradually improve your mobility and function.
 This may include: